Concert vs Soprano Ukulele: Which Is Better for Beginners?

 This is where the choice matters most for beginners.

-Soprano fret spacing is tight.
+Soprano fret spacing is tight, typically around 2 to 2.3 centimeters between the first few frets.
 For players with average or larger hands, the first five frets in particular can feel crowded.
 You will get used to it over time, but there is a learning curve on top of the learning curve.
 Some beginners find that they keep accidentally muting strings because their fingers overlap, and that frustration can slow progress.

-Concert gives you a little more room.
-The frets are still close by guitar standards, but there is enough breathing space that chord shapes like C and G tend to feel more natural to fret cleanly from the start.
+Concert gives you a little more room, closer to 2.4 to 2.7 centimeters in that same low-fret zone.
+The frets are still close by guitar standards (a guitar's first fret gap runs closer to 3.6 centimeters), but there is enough breathing space that chord shapes like C and G tend to feel more natural to fret cleanly from the start.

 If you have small hands or shorter fingers, soprano can be a genuinely comfortable fit.
 If your hands are average or bigger, concert tends to be more forgiving while you are building muscle memory and calluses.

-A simple test: put your fretting hand on a table and measure the span from your index finger to your pinky.
-If it is under about 6.5 inches, soprano is likely comfortable.
-Above that, concert often feels better.
+A simple test: put your fretting hand flat on a table and measure the span from your index finger to your pinky.

 Which Size Do Most Beginners Prefer?